Fredrick (film)

 Fredrick is a 2016 psychological action thriller written by Rajesh Butalia, directed by Rajesh Butalia and produced by Manish Kalaria.
 The film stars Prashant Narayanan, Tulna and Avinash Dhyani in the lead roles.
-The film released worldwide on 27 May 2016.
+The film was released worldwide on 27 May 2016.

 Plot

 A 16-year-old boy has a strong bond with another boy.
 His father not only opposes this, he has attacked the other boy.
 The story takes a surprising and unimaginable turn when Vikram realizes that whatever clues they find during their search are all linked with Fredrick; every second they find something shocking.
 They wonder who Fredrick is and where he is.
 If Fredrick wanted to have him killed, he could have done so easily.
 They wonder why he hasn't.

 All the puzzles and mysteries are running parallel and when Vikram learns that Fredrick is not trying to kill him, he becomes even more confused.
 One day he finally comes face to face with Fredrick, who himself has come forth as a larger unimaginable riddle.
 Amidst all these mysteries and revelations this interesting tale finally reaches a painful end.